elephantscale/es-training-new/docker/slides/Container_Intro.md

 Participant Notes :

 Virtualization has historically been the answer to these problems.
-We’ll see in a minute the advantages and disadvantages of containerization versus virtualization
+We'll see in a minute the advantages and disadvantages of containerization versus virtualization

 Virtualization allows us to easily start, stop, and move VMs between machines, simplifies many of our deployment headaches.